Posted on October 1, 2013

 - Vt.
 Stat.
 Ann. tit.
 20, § 8(b)(3)(B). [↩]

 - Hawaii’s registration statute also provides that all registration data that identify the registrant’s name or address shall be confidential, except for use by law enforcement or a use mandated by court order. [↩]

-- Hawaii’s permitting laws are described in the Licensing of Gun Owners or Purchasers Policy Summary. [↩]
+- Hawaii’s permitting laws are described in our summary on Licensing Gun Owners & Purchasers. [↩]

 - Law enforcement personnel, members of the military, licensed dealers and non-residents participating in lawful firearm-related recreational activities are exempt from the registration requirements. [↩]